rishi420/ExpandableTableView/README.md

 ## Features
 - To make all Headers start with collapsed state use `allHeadersInitiallyCollapsed`
 - To make all Headers start with collapsed state execpt one section use `initiallyExpandedSection`
+- To expand only one section at a time use `singleSelectionEnable`